HCGB-IGTP/wanderer_v2/doc/README.md

 ### 1. AIM ###################################################################################################

-**Wanderer** is a very simple and intuitive web tool allowing real time access and visualization of gene expression and DNA methylation profiles obtained from the **TCGA Research Network** (http://cancergenome.nih.gov/) using gene targeted queries.
-Wanderer is addressed to a broad variety of experimentalists and clinicians without deep bioinformatics skills.
+**Wanderer** is a very simple and intuitive web tool allowing real time access and visualization of gene expression and DNA methylation profiles obtained from the **TCGA Research Network** (http://cancergenome.nih.gov/) using gene targeted queries. *Wanderer* is addressed to a broad variety of experimentalists and clinicians without deep bioinformatics skills.

 ### 2. ACCESS AND CITATION ####################################################################################

-Wanderer may be accessed at www.maplab.cat/wanderer
+Wanderer may be accessed at http://www.maplab.cat/wanderer

 If you find this software useful please consider citing our paper:  (in preparation).